 Bastard Girlfriends often come in three character types that are distinct but too specific to have pages of their own:

 - An Abusively Sexy Lady is classy, high status, and often Wicked Cultured kind of Brains and Bondage.
 She is likely to be beautiful...and this can be part of the justification for her heinous acts.

-- An Abusively Sexy Girl is a teenager rather than a mature adult (or sometimes even younger, in Rule of Funny-type works).
+- An Abusively Sexy Girl is a teenager rather than a mature adult.
 Ironically, her hotness is excused and made more socially acceptable by her abusiveness, since it underscores that she is most definitely "not getting exploited".
-It may also mean that, since the girl's very young and thus likely to be immature/unexperienced, either she doesn't seem to truly understand the horrid psychological effects of her abuse, or she has been taught to believe that it's okay to treat men that way (Maybe by other women).
+It may also mean that, since the girl's very young and thus likely to be immature/inexperienced, either she doesn't seem to truly understand the horrid psychological effects of her abuse, or she has been taught to believe that it's okay to treat men that way (maybe by other women).